VirtuaCreative/tutorials/_posts/2022-11-27-jekyll-chirpy-theme.md

 all my favorite `_xxx` folders are back!
 Woot woot!
 No bulldirt gems.
 So I couldn't wait to get my hands back on it.

-So I decided to install it again on my Macbook but I didn't want to make a mess with tons of incompatible dependency managers.
+So I decided to install it again on my MacBook but I didn't want to make a mess with tons of incompatible dependency managers.
 So I went for building a Jekyll site on a Docker container.
 Huge success!
 I explained how I made it work on a [previous blog post](../jekyll-on-docker-github-pages/).